BlwAvg/helpers/Guacamole Docker Compose.md

 }
 ```

 full proxy - You are nerd.
-Why are you useing this repo?
+Why are you using this repo?
 ```
 location / {
   proxy_pass http://<guacamole_ip>:9080/guacamole/;